tenancy/docs/docs/tenancy/1.x/affects-routes.md

   - `flush`
   - `fromFile`

-> All the method calls will be forwarded to the model in a nice and simple way

 ## Introduction
 In order to keep your application clean, you might want to separate the routes for tenants into different files.